Executive Offices Jon Martin, Chief Deputy Treasurer

-The Executive Division provides direct support to the Treasurer in the execution of her wide-ranging Constitutional responsibilities.
+The Executive Division provides direct support to the Treasurer in the execution of his wide-ranging Constitutional responsibilities.
 The State Treasurer is responsible for receiving, depositing, investing and distributing State funds, anticipating the monetary needs of the State and, on behalf of the Board of Public Works, conducting bond sales twice a year to ensure the State's financial ability to meet its fiscal obligations.
 The State Treasurer also provides lease-purchase financing of capital equipment for State agencies and handles insurance needs for State government.

 The Treasurer serves, along with the Governor and the Comptroller, on the Board of Public Works and as Chair of the State Retirement and Pension System's Board of Trustees, Chair of the Maryland College Savings programs and as a member of the Board of Trustees of the Maryland Supplemental Retirement System.
 The Treasurer sits on task forces as directed by the General Assembly.